Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

          }
  ````

-We need to add the configuration name and node with proper DSC format then need to add these above codes.
+We need to add the configuration name and node with proper DSC format then need to add those above codes.
 So our final DSC script will be:

 **Final DSC Script:**